Train Express Régional Dakar: Rolling stock

 15 four-car Coradia Polyvalent trainsets are currently used on the service The trainsets are mainline dual-mode trains (diesel and electric 25 kV) capable of running at speeds of 160 km/h.
 Each trainset is 72 m long with four cars and has a capacity for 531 passengers in two classes (first and second).

 Operation

 The line is operated by SETER, which employs 950 people.
-Initially, a subsidiary of the SNCF group, the Senegalese state took a 34% stake of the company in 2023.
+SETER is a subsidiary of the SNCF group, in which the Senegalese state took a 34% stake in 2023.

-The service runs from 5:35am to 10:05pm, with a train approximately every 10 minutes (reducing to every 20 minutes after 9:05pm).
-On Sundays and public holidays, a reduced service is used (a train every 20 minutes from 6:25am to 10:05pm).
+The service runs from 5:35 am to 10:05 pm, with a train approximately every 10 minutes (reducing to every 20 minutes after 9:05 pm).
+On Sundays and public holidays, a reduced service is used (a train every 20 minutes from 6:25 am to 10:05 pm).
 Trains serve all stations along the route and complete the 36 km Dakar-Diamniadio service in 46 minutes.